-Continuation of the object-oriented language from CSC 1613 and advanced program development; algorithm analysis; strong processing; recursion; internal search/sort methods; simple data structures; debugging, and testing of large programs.
-Course has lecture and lab components.
+This course is a continuation of the object-oriented language from CSC 1613.
+This includes advanced program development, algorithm analysis, string processing, recursion, internal search/sort methods, simple data structures, debugging, and testing of large programs.
+Course has lecture with integrated lab components.